vlang/v/vlib/x/sessions/README.md

 even if there is no data for the session yet.
 This is useful when you need session data to be always available.

-Or, for example, you could use pre-sessions to mittigate login-csrf, since you can bind a csrf-token to the "pre-session" id.
+Or, for example, you could use pre-sessions to mitigate login-csrf, since you can bind a csrf-token to the "pre-session" id.
 Then when the user logs in, you can set a new session id with `resave`..

 ## Advanced Usage